Gunshot-Sound-Studios/osgl-graphics/docs/Windows/opening-a-window.md

 local Window = OSGL.Window
 ```

-There are three functions available for creating our window: `Window.from`, `Window.new` and `Window.fromAssetId` .
+There are four functions available for creating our window: `Window.from`, `Window.new`, `Window.fromAssetId`, and `Window.fromBuffer` .
 According to the API:

 > `Window.from` : ***Creates an OSGL window from an existing EditableImage.***